 The Red Devil coolers from Powercolor are the go-to GPUs for many AMD enthusiasts because it is often an all-around outstanding card and it’s also rather distinctive in its design.

-So, is Powercolor’s approach towards the RX 7900 XTX as noteworthy as some of their previous GPU launches?
+So, is Powercolor’s approach towards the RX 7900 XTX as remarkable as some of their previous GPU launches?

 Pricing

-Right from the beginning, the Red Devil gets a head-start because the price tag for this GPU is $1,050, just $50 over AMD’s proposed retail price.
+Right from the beginning, the Red Devil gets a head-start because the price for this GPU is $1,050, just $50 over AMD’s recommended retail cost.

 Is it worth getting this Powercolor RX 7900 XTX Fiend Crimson and saving $50-$150?